A Complete Guide to Private Adoptions in Missouri

 - International adoption

-- Private adoption within the U.S.
+- Private adoption within the United States

-While all three are great options, this guide will focus on private adoption.
+While all three are great options, this guide will focus on private Missouri adoption.
 This type of adoption goes by a few different names, including “domestic adoption” or “domestic infant adoption.”

-What Is Private Adoption?
+What Is a Private Adoption?

-This differs from foster care because the child did not end up there due to the parental rights of the biological parents being taken away.
-In the foster care system, this is often due to factors like child abuse or parental incarceration, while birth parents who are simply experiencing hardship or had an unplanned pregnancy may choose to undergo the more voluntary route of private adoption.
+This differs from foster care because the child did not end up there due to the parental rights of the biological or birth parents being taken away.
+In the foster care system, this is often due to factors like child abuse or parental incarceration, while birth parents who are simply experiencing hardship or had an unplanned pregnancy may choose to undergo the more voluntary route of private Missouri adoption.

 There are a few benefits of private adoptions you may want to take advantage of: